What’s not to love about Italy? The food, the wine, the history—it’s no wonder people can’t get enough of la bella Italia.

 Once you arrive at the island’s port city of Cagliari, head off to visit Il Castelo, the town’s citadel, or walk around the 13th-century Cathedral of Santa Maria.
 Get a workout in by hiking up the Sella del Diavolo (a.k.a. the Devil’s Saddle), and enjoy a stunning view of the ocean once you reach the top.

-Ride a bike by the water at Poetto Beach, the longest stretch of sand in all of Italy, or spend a leisurely day cooling off in the water.
+Ride a bike by the water at Poetto Beach, one of the best beaches in Italy with its long stretch of sand, or spend a leisurely day cooling off in the water.
 If you want to learn more about the Roman era, make sure to tour the ruins of the city of Nora, an impressive archeological site that was buried away for centuries until it was rediscovered in 1952.

 4: Catania, Sicily